shiba24/principles-of-computer-system-design/README.md

 #### 2.1.1.2 memory latency

-pp. 48
+- It takes time for a READ or WRITE to complete, known as *latency* or *access time*.

+- *Random access memory* is one for which the latency for memory cells chosen at random is approximately the same as the latency for cells chosen in the pattern best suited for that memory device.

+- Large-block READ and WRITE operations are sometimes relabeled GET and PUT.

+#### 2.1.1.3 Memory names and addresses

+- Conseutive integers for mapping geometric coordinates as names are called *addresses*, amd they form the *address space* of the memory device.

+- A memory system that accepts unconstrained names is called an *associative memory*.
+Assiciativity layer is abstraction of *location-addressed memory* (physical layer).

+- *cache* is sometimes implemented as an associative memory, either in software or hardware.

+#### 2.1.1.4 Exploiting the memory abstraction: RAID

+- RAID is an acronym for Redundant Array of Independent (Inexpensive) Disks.

+- A RAID system consists of a set of disk drives and a controller configured with an electrical and programming interface that is identical to the interface of a single disk drive.
+⋅⋅⋅Improved performance, by reading or writing disks concurrently ⋅⋅⋅Improved durability, by writing information on more than one disk

 ### 2.1.2 Interpreters

 - Interpreters are the active elements of a computer system; they perform the actions that constitute computations.

- 1. An instruction reference, which tells the interpreter where to find its next instruction
+ 1. An *instruction reference*, which tells the interpreter where to find its next instruction

- 2. A repertoire, which defines the set of actions the interpreter is prepared to perform when it retrieves an instruction from the location named by the instruction reference.
+ 2. A *repertoire*, which defines the set of actions the interpreter is prepared to perform when it retrieves an instruction from the location named by the instruction reference.

- 3. An environment reference, which tells the interpreter where to find its environment, the current state on which the interpreter should perform the action of the current instruction.
+ 3. An *environment reference*, which tells the interpreter where to find its environment, the current state on which the interpreter should perform the action of the current instruction.

+- Using the environment reference to find the current environment, the interpreter retrieves from that environment the program instruction indicated in the instruction reference.
+Again using the environment reference, the interpreter performs the action directed by the program instruction.

+- Certain events, called *interrupts*, may catch the attention of the interpreter, causing it, rather than the program, to supply the next instruction.

+pp 55

 ### 2.1.3 Communication links

 - A communication link provides a way for information to move between physically separated components.

- - SEND(link_name, outgoing_message_buffer), RECEIVE(link_name, incoming_message_buffer)xw
+- `SEND(link_name, outgoing_message_buffer)`, `RECEIVE(link_name, incoming_message_buffer)`